salsaflow/salsaflow/README.md

 * `git` version `1.9.x` or newer in your `PATH`

+Modules may also require some additional packages to be installed.

 ## Usage ##

 Well, the best thing you can do is to just run `salsaflow -h` and read.